Camp Cooking Gear Guide—Build the Ultimate Camp Kitchen!

 Instant Read Thermometer

-If you’re new to cooking outdoors, it can be very helpful to know – exactly – the temperature of a piece of meat, or, the inside of your Dutch oven.
+If you’re new to cooking outdoors, it can be very helpful to know – exactly – the temperature of a piece of meat or the inside of your Dutch oven.
 Until you develop the senses to go by feel, it’s better to know.

 This instant-read thermometer is a great way to take the guesswork out of whether that steak is finished cooking or not.
 It’s fairly affordable, comes with two heatproof probes, and has a built-in alarm.
-This is the instant-read thermometer we own and use regularly.

 Assorted Utensils